Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Background

-The debate between the population model and randomization model is long \citet[see for instance][pages 125-127]{Reichardt1999} and there are compelling reasons for the population model as well.
-In this work, we employ the latter perspective following \citet{Rosenberger2016, Freedman2008, Lin2013} and others.

-The population model requires the subjects to truly be sampled at random from a superpopulation.
+In this work, we employ the randomization model perspective following \citet{Rosenberger2016, Freedman2008, Lin2013} and others mostly because the population model requires the subjects to truly be sampled at random from a superpopulation.
 However, in most experiments, subjects are recruited from nonrandom sources in nonrandom locations.
 Experimental settings are frequently selected because of expertise, an ability to recruit subjects, and their budgetary requirements \citep[page 99]{Rosenberger2016}.
-In the context of clinical trials, \citet[page 296]{Lachin1988} states rather harshly that, \qu{the invocation of a population model for the analysis of a clinical trial becomes a matter of faith that is based upon assumptions that are inherently untestable}.
+In the context of clinical trials, \citet[page 296]{Lachin1988} states rather harshly that, \qu{the invocation of a population model for the analysis of a clinical trial becomes a matter of faith that is based upon assumptions that are inherently untestable}.\footnote{However, assuming the randomization model complicates the claim of the generalizability of the study's results.
+For reasons why these complications may be ignored, see the discussion in \citep[Chapter 6.3]{Rosenberger2016}.}

-Further, there is another reason we would like to point out.
-Since $\y$ is deterministic under the randomization model, this implies $\z$ is fixed and we believe it is realistic to believe so.
-Consider a clinical trial where subject gender, height and weight are assessed, the observed covariates.
-It is not difficult to accept that these measurement values are affixed to the subjects.
-However, there are many other measurements that are important for the endpoint in the study such as presence or absence of rare diseases, presence or absense of genetic SNP's, etc. These unobserved measurements combine together to form the $z_i$'s and are just as fixed to the subjects as the observed measurements.